-When chatbots re-emerged in the Spring of 2016, information about them was limited.
+When chatbots really hit the scene in the Spring of 2016, what we knew about them was relatively limited.
 But as the technology has advanced and become more mainstream, so has the availability of information…and some fallacies, too.

 Misconception #1: All Chatbots Use Artificial Intelligence